 The entire iPhone photo library will be compressed using this strategy.
 However, these pictures are still displayed as thumbnails in the Photos app.
-When you click on a photo to view it, it will download from iCloud and show the huge image, though occasionally it may also include a local copy.
+When you click on a photo to view it, it will download from iCloud and show the huge image, though occasionally, it may include a local copy.

-Step 2 - On the Settings page, select "Photos & Camera," and then click the drop-down menu next to "Optimize iPhone Storage."
+Step 2 - On the Settings page, select "Photos & Camera," then click the drop-down menu next to "Optimize iPhone Storage."

 Step 3 - While your iPhone or iPad syncs the local photos to iCloud storage, the compressed images will stay on your iPhone or iPad.

-iPhone instantaneously snaps compressed photos and stores them in the Photos app without performing any additional actions, which appears to be different from compressing the device's already-existing photos.
+iPhone instantaneously snaps compressed photos and stores them in the Photos app without performing additional actions, which appears to be different from compressing the device's already-existing photos.